William Gerhardie: Life and career

-He collaborated with Hugh Kingsmill on the biography The Casanova Fable, his friendship with Kingsmill being both a source of conflict over women and a great intellectual stimulus.
+He collaborated with Hugh Kingsmill on the biography The Casanova Fable.
+Their friendship with Kingsmill was both a source of conflict over women and a great intellectual stimulus, providing material for the novel Pending Heaven.

 In the Second World War, Gerhardie served in the Officers Emergency Reserve and from 1942 to 1945 he worked with the BBC in its European Division, where he was first editor of the "English by Radio" language programme.

 After that war Gerhardie's star waned, and he became unfashionable.
 Although he continued to write, he published no new work after 1939.
-After a period of poverty-stricken oblivion, he lived to see two "definitive collected works" published by Macdonald in 1947–49, revised in 1970–74 with prefaces by Michael Holroyd who consistently championed his work.
+After a period of poverty-stricken oblivion, he lived to see two "definitive collected works" published by Macdonald in 1947–1949, revised in 1970–1974 with prefaces by Michael Holroyd who consistently championed his work.
 He was made a fellow of the Royal Society of Literature in 1975.
 After his death, an idiosyncratic study of world history between 1890 and 1940 was discovered among his papers, which was edited by Holroyd and Robert Skidelsky and published as God's Fifth Column.
 More recently, both Prion and New Directions Press have been reissuing his works.

-Gerhardie lived the last 37 years of his life in the West End of London in increasing seclusion.
+Gerhardie never married.
+He lived the last 37 years of his life in the West End of London in increasing seclusion.
 He died at the Middlesex Hospital in June 1977 aged 81.
 After cremation his ashes were scattered in Regent's Park, at a gathering that included the writers Olivia Manning and J. G. Farrell.

 Asked how to say his name, he told the Literary Digest it was "pronounced jer (as Ger in Gerald) hardy, with the accent on the a: jer-har'dy.
 This is the way I and my relatives pronounce it, though I am told it is incorrect.
 Philologists are of the opinion that it should be pronounced with the g as in Gertrude.
 I believe they are right.
 I, however, cling to the family habit of mispronouncing it.
 But I do so without obstinacy.
 If the world made it worth my while I would side with the multitude."

 The contemporary British novelist William Boyd has identified Gerhardie, along with Cyril Connolly, as key inspirations for the central character (the writer Logan Mountstuart) in his 2002 novel Any Human Heart.
 A television adaptation was released in the UK in 2010, and in the US in 2011.